How Much You Should Budget for Home Maintenance

-How much money should you budget for home maintenance and repairs?
-It's impossible to predict exactly what your home will need, but average homeowner costs can be helpful and often fairly accurate.
-Using average costs, there are a couple of rules of thumb that can help guide this calculation.
-And you can adjust your initial results based on factors like the age and general condition of your home.
-If desired, you can also add some of the costs of operating the home, such as the average price of utilities and lawn care and other services.
+It's impossible to predict exactly what maintenance your home will need, but average homeowner costs can be helpful and often fairly accurate.
+Using average costs, there are a couple of general rules that can help guide this calculation, adjusting your initial results based on factors like the age and general condition of your home.

-One popular rule of thumb says that one percent of the purchase price of your home should be set aside each year for ongoing maintenance.
+One popular says that one percent of the purchase price of your home should be set aside each year for ongoing maintenance.
 For example, if your home cost $300,000, you should budget $3,000 per year for maintenance.

 The underlying price of your home and its repair costs, in other words, are independent variables.
 They correlate only insofar as they’re both impacted by the cost of labor and materials in your particular geographic area.

-Another rule of thumb says that you should budget $1 per square foot per year for maintenance and repair costs.
-If you own a 2,000-square-foot home, for example, budget $2,000 a year for maintenance and repairs (again, over a long-term annualized average).
+A general rule is that you should budget $1 per square foot per year for maintenance and repair costs.
+If you own a 2,000-square-foot home, for example, budget $2,000 a year for maintenance and repairs.

 Fine-Tuning Your Calculation

-Since there’s no universal rule of thumb that governs how much you should set aside for home maintenance and repairs—and factors like age and local weather can be significant factors—it makes sense to take a more holistic approach to estimating the cost of home maintenance:
+Since there’s no universal application that governs how much you should set aside for home maintenance and repairs—and factors like age and local weather can be significant factors—it makes sense to take a more holistic approach to estimate the cost of home maintenance:

 First, take the average of the 1 Percent rule and the Square Foot Rule.
 If 1 percent of your purchase price equals $3,000, and the square foot rule equals $2,000, then your average is $2,500.